 By November, 1937, the new venture had a permanent name – Fayette Electric Cooperative, Inc. The Articles of Incorporation were signed, thereby making application to the Secretary of State for a Charter to do business under the special Rural Electric Cooperative bill.

-Over the years, the number of FEC members grew rapidly.
-Today, FEC maintains over 2,880 miles of line serving more than 9,600 members in parts of seven counties – Fayette, Bastrop, Lee, Washington, Austin, Colorado and Lavaca counties.
+Over the years, the number of FEC Members grew rapidly.
+Today, FEC maintains over 2,920 miles of line serving more than 9,830 Members in parts of seven counties – Fayette, Bastrop, Lee, Washington, Austin, Colorado and Lavaca counties.

-As the membership grows, Fayette Electric Cooperative will continue to strive to provide reliable, cost-effective service to our member-owners while supporting the communities in which we operate.
+As the membership grows, Fayette Electric Cooperative will continue to strive to provide reliable, cost-effective service to our Members while supporting the communities in which we operate.